samlikesphysics/samlikesphysics.github.io/index.markdown

 My dissertation work has focused on how complex systems process information, exploring applications in quantum computing, machine learning, and most recently in carbon policy analysis.
 These are not as far apart as they might seem.
-A quantum computer producing temporal data needs to take advantage of that data's structure to be maximally efficient.
-That same structure is extremely relevant for inference, pattern discovery and modeling.
-My Projects and [Publications](/publications/) pages give more detail on the research I do, and how it all fits together.
+The same laws of statistics which govern quantum computers are also important for discovering structure in complex data and even show up in economic/ecological models.
+My [Projects](/projects/) and [Publications](/publications/) pages give more detail on the research I do, and how it all fits together.

-{%newthought 'My home is in North Carolina,'%} though I live in Davis at the moment.
+{%newthought 'My home is in North Carolina,'%} though I live in Davis at the moment with my wife Catie, who is also from NC and is getting her PhD in Animal Science.
 I grew up in Cary and received my undergraduate degrees in Physics and Mathematics at North Carolina State University in Raleigh.

 There I researched general